-It is recommended that the Borrower, with the assistance of legal counsel, and the Arranger, if there is one, gathers all of the information about the Borrower in an Information Memorandum to be submitted to each potential Investor.
-The Information Memorandum, if any, will contain disclosure confirming that it has not been approved as a prospectus under the Prospectus Directive, and the Agreements and the Investor representation letter will contain related representations from the Investors confirming their acknowledgement of this.
+It is recommended that the Borrower, with the assistance of legal counsel, and the Arranger (if any) gathers all of the information about the Borrower in an Information Memorandum24 to be submitted to each potential Investor.
+The Information Memorandum will contain disclosure confirming that it has not been approved as a prospectus under the Prospectus Directive, and the Agreements and the Investor representation letter will contain related representations from the Investors confirming their acknowledgement of this.